Syllogism: Boole's acceptance of Aristotle

 More specifically, Boole agreed with what Aristotle said; Boole's 'disagreements', if they might be called that, concern what Aristotle did not say.
 First, in the realm of foundations, Boole reduced Aristotle's four propositional forms to one form, the form of equations, which by itself was a revolutionary idea.
 Second, in the realm of logic's problems, Boole's addition of equation solving to logic—another revolutionary idea—involved Boole's doctrine that Aristotle's rules of inference (the "perfect syllogisms") must be supplemented by rules for equation solving.
 Third, in the realm of applications, Boole's system could handle multi-term propositions and arguments, whereas Aristotle could handle only two-termed subject-predicate propositions and arguments.
 For example, Aristotle's system could not deduce: "No quadrangle that is a square is a rectangle that is a rhombus" from "No square that is a quadrangle is a rhombus that is a rectangle" or from "No rhombus that is a rectangle is a square that is a quadrangle."

-Basic structure
+Types

+A syllogism consists of three parts: two premises and a conclusion.
+The interactions of these three parts vary depending on the type of syllogism.
+The three main types of syllogisms are categorical syllogisms, hypothetical syllogisms, and disjunctive syllogisms.
+A polysyllogism is an extended argument consisting of multiple, overlapping syllogisms in which the conclusion of one syllogism becomes a premise of a subsequent syllogism.

+Categorical

-A categorical syllogism consists of three parts:
+The most common type of syllogism is a categorical syllogism, and it consists of three parts: